juancwu/secrething/README.md

-# 🍱 Konbini: Secure Secret Management Made Simple
+# 🔐 Secrething: Secure Secret Management Made Simple

-Konbini (Japanese for "convenience store") is your go-to solution for securely storing, managing, and sharing sensitive information within your organization.
-Like a well-organized bento box, Konbini keeps your secrets neatly compartmentalized and protected.
+Secrething is your go-to solution for securely storing, managing, and sharing sensitive information within your organization.
+It keeps your secrets neatly compartmentalized and protected.

 ## ✨ Features

-- **End-to-End Encryption**: Secrets are encrypted on the client side - Konbini never sees plaintext data
+- **End-to-End Encryption**: Secrets are encrypted on the client side - Secrething never sees plaintext data
 - **Team Sharing**: Securely share credentials with team members through the groups system
 - **Fine-grained Permissions**: Control who can access, view, and modify your secrets
 - **Two-Factor Authentication**: Enhanced security with TOTP (Time-based One-Time Password)